Skip to content

 Choosing timber as the material for your frames is a more cost-effective option than steel.
 While steel can provide more stability to a structure and is obviously termite-resistant, the resources that go into making steel beams and frames make it very expensive and a non-sustainable option.

 When considering a timber framed house’s pros and cons, another advantage of timber framing is that it makes a good insulator – it can help keep a home warm or cool.
-Timber is not a conductor of heat which gives it a low R-Value (thermal resistance rating).
+Timber is not a conductor of heat which gives it a low R-value (thermal resistance rating).
 Since timber doesn’t absorb or radiate heat at a significant level, it is great at helping keep the temperature stable in homes.

-Choosing to build with a timber frame means choosing to build an environmentally friendly, energy efficient home.
+Choosing to build with a timber frame means choosing to build an environmentally friendly, energy-efficient home.

 Made with ethically harvested timber, timber frame homes are naturally insulated because the timber doesn’t conduct heat or energy from one side of the wall to the other.
 In other words, timber isn’t a ‘thermal bridge’ in the way that steel is.

 Our Radiata Pine frames are the perfect all-natural option.
 Originally from Northern California, the Radiata Pine trees have been grown and cultivated in Australia for a long time, particularly in Tasmania.
-As a soft wood, Radiata Pine is easy to work with and is widely used for framing, beams and floors.
+As a softwood, Radiata Pine is easy to work with and is widely used for framing, beams and floors.

 Radiata Pine isn’t naturally termite resistant, but Trueform Frames are treated to ensure that they are termite resistant.